 It is designed using a thin cable with a small connector in one end.
 The cable may extend up to 50 feet.

 The Mac PCs, however, use a Mini DisplayPort which is a variation of Thunderbolt.

 You will find a DisplayPort used in laptops and TVs as well.
-This type of DisplayPort is used internally in the laptop, and therefore, is called an Embedded DisplayPort or eDP.
+It is used internally in the laptop, and therefore, is called an Embedded DisplayPort or eDP.